Jaywick dog attack: Arrested rapper boasted ‘don’t tell me what to do with my dogs’ after XL bully ban was introduced

 Another neighbor heard a commotion outside and saw a man with a shovel trying to break through the window.

-See also Everyone can see the Minions, but you have the eyes of a hawk if you can spot the three bananas in 46 seconds
+See also Everyone can see the leaves but you have 20/20 vision if you can spot the animal hiding among them in under 7 seconds

 The police then appeared and shot the dogs.